 Can We Defer Our HDB Key Collection Date?

-While we can take reference of the Estimated Completion Date for our key collection, we will typically be given an advance notice or five to seven working days for the actual key collection appointment.
+While we can take reference from the Estimated Completion Date for our key collection, we will typically be given advance notice of five to seven working days for the actual key collection appointment.